jessepav/lacygoill-wiki-backup/VM/VM.md

                                      the shell does not see the path as a whole word;
                                      it's in the middle of a bigger word

+## I get a black screen after logging in!

+Reboot the system, and in the GRUB menu, choose an entry with the word "rescue".
+From there, try to fix whatever is broken.

 ##
 ## When I update my system, I have an error msg: “The following signatures were invalid: BADSIG ...”!